alinesresende/soccer-stats-hub/README.md

   - It must be a `GET` route that receives a `header` with `authorization` parameter, where the token generated at login will be stored;

-  - It will be validated in the API that it is not possible to return an object with the type of user, without a token;

   - If the token is not informed, the following message must be returned with a `401` status:

   ```json
   { "message": "Token not found" }
   ```

-  - It will be validated in the API that it is not possible to return an object with the type of user, with an invalid token

   - If the informed token is not valid, the following message must be returned with a `401` status:

   ```json
   { "message": "Token must be a valid token" }
   ```

-  - The evaluator will check if when trying to hit the route with a valid token, it will return the type of user.

   The response should be status `200` with an `object` containing the `role` of *user*:
   ```json